Berkanktk/SE05-CS/Lab04-SQLInjection/Readme.md

 analyse it without breaking your system. :-)

 **†Task 1 - Take your time to look at the code.
 Is it readable?**
-No it is encrypted using base64
+No, it is encrypted using base64

 **Task 2 - The script is Base64 encoded charset UTF-8.
 You need to decode the python script by copying the "jibberish" text that is between the quotes for the